backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 3. Using logistic regression as a 'meta model', I made a stacked ensemble of classifiers to generate multiple predictions to predict off of.
 4. I even used regression models to estimate the individual G1, G2, and G3 test scores to use as additional features in my models here.
 Still, I had no luck.

-Some of the models performed a tad better than these here, but some also performed worse.
+Some of the models performed a bit better than these here, but some also performed worse.
 However, I learned a very valuable lesson here:

 **If the data won't tell you what you want to hear, it's probably because it can't.**